aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-scale/baremetal-scale.md

 ---

 ### Scaling nodes on Bare Metal clusters
-When you are horizontally scaling your bare metal EKS Anywhere cluster, consider the number of nodes you need for your control plane and for your data plane.
+When you are horizontally scaling your Bare Metal EKS Anywhere cluster, consider the number of nodes you need for your control plane and for your data plane.

 See the [Kubernetes Components](https://kubernetes.io/docs/concepts/overview/components/) documentation to learn the differences between the control plane and the data plane (worker nodes).